Pittsburgh's Past vs Present | The Digs | Pittsburgh Post-Gazette

 “I don’t think anyone really ever thought at the time, ‘We’re documenting the city for posterity.’
 It was just all inadvertent,” said Frank Kurtik, a photo archivist who began organizing the collection in 1981.
 “There’s quite a beauty to that.”

-Held by the Archives Service Center at the University of Pittsburgh, the collection preserves photos and negatives created from 1890 to 2002 and hosts almost 15,000 images in a searchable online database.
+Held by the Archives & Special Collections at the University of Pittsburgh, the collection preserves photos and negatives created from 1890 to 2002 and hosts almost 15,000 images in a searchable online database.
 Most of the photos were captured by photographers working for the city’s Division of Photography, which received assignments from various departments.

 Though the city still has a photographer, their job is essentially that of a police photographer.
 The city photographer position as it existed since 1907 was eliminated in 1971.